prrvchr/eMailerOOo/README.md

 ### What has been done for version 0.0.1:

-- Writing an [IspDB][63] or SMTP servers connection configuration wizard allowing:
+- Writing an [IspDB][65] or SMTP servers connection configuration wizard allowing:
     - Find the connection parameters to an SMTP server from an email address.
-Besides, I especially thank Mozilla, for [Thunderbird autoconfiguration database][64] or IspDB, which made this challenge possible...
+Besides, I especially thank Mozilla, for [Thunderbird autoconfiguration database][66] or IspDB, which made this challenge possible...
     - Display the activity of the UNO service `com.sun.star.mail.MailServiceProvider` when connecting to the SMTP server and sending an email.

-- Writing an email [Spooler][65] allowing:
+- Writing an email [Spooler][67] allowing:
     - View the email sending jobs with their respective status.
     - Display the activity of the UNO service `com.sun.star.mail.SpoolerService` when sending emails.
     - Start and stop the spooler service.

-- Writing an email [Merger][66] allowing:
+- Writing an email [Merger][68] allowing:
     - To create mailing lists.
     - To merge and convert the current document to HTML format to make it the email message.
     - To merge and/or convert in PDF format any possible files attached to the email.

-- Writing a document [Mailer][67] allowing:
+- Writing a document [Mailer][69] allowing:
     - To convert the document to HTML format to make it the email message.
     - To convert in PDF format any possible files attached to the email.

-- Writing a [Grid][68] driven by a `com.sun.star.sdb.RowSet` allowing:
+- Writing a [Grid][70] driven by a `com.sun.star.sdb.RowSet` allowing:
     - To be configurable on the columns to be displayed.
     - To be configurable on the sort order to be displayed.
     - Save the display settings.

 ### What has been done for version 0.0.2:

-- Rewrite of [IspDB][63] or Mail servers connection configuration wizard in order to integrate the IMAP connection configuration.
+- Rewrite of [IspDB][65] or Mail servers connection configuration wizard in order to integrate the IMAP connection configuration.
-    - Use of [IMAPClient][69] version 2.2.0: an easy-to-use, Pythonic and complete IMAP client library.
+    - Use of [IMAPClient][71] version 2.2.0: an easy-to-use, Pythonic and complete IMAP client library.
-    - Extension of [com.sun.star.mail.*][70] IDL files:
+    - Extension of [com.sun.star.mail.*][72] IDL files:
-        - [XMailMessage2.idl][71] now supports email threading.
+        - [XMailMessage2.idl][73] now supports email threading.
-        - The new [XImapService.idl][72] interface allows access to part of the IMAPClient library.
+        - The new [XImapService.idl][74] interface allows access to part of the IMAPClient library.

-- Rewriting of the [Spooler][73] in order to integrate IMAP functionality such as the creation of a thread summarizing the mailing and grouping all the emails sent.
+- Rewriting of the [Spooler][75] in order to integrate IMAP functionality such as the creation of a thread summarizing the mailing and grouping all the emails sent.

 - Submitting the eMailerOOo extension to Google and obtaining permission to use its GMail API to send emails with a Google account.

 ### What has been done for version 0.0.3:

-- Rewrote the [Grid][68] to allow:
+- Rewrote the [Grid][70] to allow:
-    - Sorting on a column with the integration of the UNO service [SortableGridDataModel][74].
+    - Sorting on a column with the integration of the UNO service [SortableGridDataModel][76].
-    - To generate the filter of records needed by the service [Spooler][65].
+    - To generate the filter of records needed by the service [Spooler][67].
-    - Sharing the python module with the [jdbcDriverOOo][75] extension.
+    - Sharing the python module with the [Grid][77] module of the [jdbcDriverOOo][20] extension.

-- Rewrote the [Merger][66] to allow:
+- Rewrote the [Merger][68] to allow:
-    - Schema name management in table names to be compatible with version 0.0.4 of [jdbcDriverOOo][76]
+    - Schema name management in table names to be compatible with version 0.0.4 of [jdbcDriverOOo][20]
     - The creation of a mailing list on a group of the address book and allowing to follow the modification of its content.
-    - The use of primary key, which can be composite, supporting [DataType][77] `VARCHAR` and `INTEGER` or derived.
+    - The use of primary key, which can be composite, supporting [DataType][78] `VARCHAR` and `INTEGER` or derived.
-    - A preview of the document with merge fields filled in faster thanks to the [Grid][68].
+    - A preview of the document with merge fields filled in faster thanks to the [Grid][70].

-- Rewrote the [Spooler][65] to allow:
+- Rewrote the [Spooler][67] to allow:
-    - The use of new filters supporting composite primary keys provided by the [Merger][66].
+    - The use of new filters supporting composite primary keys provided by the [Merger][68].
-    - The use of the new [Grid][68] allowing sorting on a column.
+    - The use of the new [Grid][70] allowing sorting on a column.

 - Many other things...